TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

 **Staging Data Quality Check**

-<p>This checks that the column names amd number of rows are as expected before loading into the star schema.
-The StagingDataQuality operator takes a staging table name as an argument as shown.</p>
+<p>This checks that the column names and number of rows are as expected before loading into the star schema.
+The StagingDataQuality operator takes a staging table name as an argument, as shown below.</p>

 ```
 yellow_data_quality_check = StagingDataQuality(